moorepants/learn-multibody-dynamics/visualization.rst

 .. _transformation matrix: https://en.wikipedia.org/wiki/Transformation_matrix

-The direction cosine matrix is stored in the first three rows and columns, the position vector to a point in the mesh is stored in teh first three columns of the bottom row.
+The direction cosine matrix is stored in the first three rows and columns, the position vector to a point in the mesh is stored in the first three columns of the bottom row.
 If there is no rotation or translation the transformation matrix becomes the identity matrix.
 This matrix is stored in the ``.matrix`` attribute of the mesh: